Jaiganesh235/TSA_EXP6/README.md

 ### RESULT:
-Thus the program run successfully based on the Holt Winters Method model.
+Thus, the program to forecast sales using the Holt-Winters method and calculate the Test and Final Prediction is executed successfully.